apify/apify-docs/sources/platform/integrations/ai/haystack.md

 To run it, you can use the following command: `python apify_integration.py`

-Haystack is an open-source framework designed for building search systems, Question Answering (QA) systems, and information retrieval applications.
-It allows developers to create intelligent search functionalities that can understand and process natural language queries.
+[Haystack](https://haystack.deepset.ai/) is an open source framework for building production-ready LLM applications, agents, advanced retrieval-augmented generative pipelines, and state-of-the-art search systems that work intelligently over large document collections.

 ## Resources